Prison Legal News:

 PLRA Physical Injury Rule Applied

-Willie Carpenter was diagnosed with the human immunodeficiency virus ...
+Willie Carpenter was diagnosed with the human immunodeficiency virus (HIV) when he ...

 The U.S. Court of Appeals for the Second Circuit affirmed a district court's denial of a motion for new trial by an HIV+ prisoner who complained that there was insufficient evidence to support the jury's verdict against him.

-WSP prisoner Garrett Linderman sued WSP officials under 42 U.S.C. § 1983 for deliberate indifference to ...
+WSP prisoner Garrett Linderman sued WSP officials under 42 U.S.C. § 1983 for deliberate indifference to a serious ...

 The U.S. Ninth Circuit Court of Ap-peals reversed part of a grant of summary judgment to Washington State Penitentiary (WSP) officials in an Eighth Amendment challenge of WSP medical policies and practices.